 Hawaii beaches are some of the most unique beaches you can find...
 When you think of tropical beaches, you may think of a white sand crescent shaped beach with palm trees blowing in the breeze....right?

-Yes, Hawaii does have that kind of beach, but there are four other types of beaches as well.
+Yes, the Big Island of Hawaii does have that kind of beach, but there are four other types of beaches as well.
 There are black, green, and even red sand beaches!
-Hawaii also has lava rock beaches and giant tide pools.
+Hawaii Island also has lava rock beaches and giant tide pools.

 White sand beaches are made of coral that has been ground up over millions of years by wave action.
 Parrot fish also contribute to its formation by chewing on the coral and spitting it out.